 If a camper tests POSITIVE for COVID (regardless of vaccination status):

-- They must isolate at home for 5 days and test again on or after day 5.
+- They must isolate at home for 5 days from date of positive test

 If a camper is exposed to someone with COVID (regardless of vaccination status):